-Spread across five nights and four days, the Púca Festival transforms Trim and Athboy into a hive of Halloween activity celebrating Samhain and the Celtic new year.
-This year’s attractions include live performances from Macy Gray, the Charlatans and Hothouse Flowers, Jason Byrne’s latest hit stand-up show, a mischievous night with the Samhain Circus, and a live recording with comedy podcasters Tony Cantwell and Shane Byrne.
-Walking tours, boat trips and more will bring Irish mythology to life and round off what will be a packed festival.
+Spread across four days and nights, the Púca Festival transforms Trim and Athboy into a hive of Halloween activity celebrating Samhain and the Celtic new year.
+This year’s attractions include live performances from Bell X1, Gavin James and Kingfishr, a mischievous night with the Samhain Circus, and a comedic drag performance by Panti Bliss.
+Walking tours, meditation sessions and more will bring Irish mythology to life and round off what will be a packed festival.

 Best for: Adults, with some family events.
 Mixture of free and ticketed events.